splunk/observability-workshop/content/en/other/pet-clinic/docs/imt.md

 ## 3. Install the OpenTelemetry Collector

 We can then go ahead and install the Collector.
 There are two additional parameters passed to the install script, they are `--with-instrumentation` and `--deployment-environment`.
-The `--with-instrumentation` option the installer will install the agent from the Splunk distribution of OpenTelemetry Java, which is then loaded automatically when the Pet Clinic Java application starts up.
+The `--with-instrumentation` option the installer will install the agent from the Splunk distribution of OpenTelemetry Java, which is then loaded automatically when the PetClinic Java application starts up.
 No configuration required!

 ``` sh
 curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \